Role of Steering Inequality In Quantum Key Distribution Protocol: Preliminaries and Notations

 \subsection{Steering Inequality}

-In \cite{red3} a linear steering inequality was formulated.
-Under the assumption that both the parties(Alice and Bob) sharing a bipartite state($\rho$) perform $n$ dichotomic quantum measurements(on their respective particles), Cavalcanti, Jones, Wiseman, and Reid(CJWR) derived a series of correlators based inequalities\cite{red3} for verifying steerability of $\rho:$
+Linear steering inequalities, based on linear functions of expectation values of observables, provide useful way to detect the steerability of a state.
+In general, if a given state in finite dimensions is steerable, then exists a linear criterion to exhibit steering \cite{red3}.
+In \cite{red3}, a linear steering inequality was formulated,under the assumption that both the parties(Alice and Bob) sharing a bipartite state($\rho$) perform $n$ dichotomic quantum measurements(on their respective particles).
+Cavalcanti, Jones, Wiseman, and Reid(CJWR) derived a series of correlators based inequalities\cite{red3} for verifying steerability of $\rho:$